svaarala/duktape/CONTRIBUTING.md

   not already on the list.
 By doing this you confirm that:

-  - You own the rights to the contribution, or have the legal right to agree to the Duktape `LICENSE.txt` on behalf of the copyright owner(s).
+  - You own the rights to the contribution, or have the legal right to license the contribution under Duktape `LICENSE.txt` on behalf of the copyright owner(s).

   - You, or the copyright owner(s), agree to irrevocably license your contribution under Duktape `LICENSE.txt`.